five-m/Vehicles/README.md

 Use the server.cfg and copy it's content to your own server.cfg WARNING: DO NOT REPLACE!!!.

+### Pull requests
+If your vehicle is not listed, or you would like to see another type of vehicle category please open a new pull request.

 ## Changelog:
 v1.1
 Added "Chevrolet".

 Added "Cadillac".

 Added "server.cfg".